pra-navi/tp/docs/UserGuide.md

 Here are some annotations used in this guide:

-{% include admonition.html type="danger" title="Danger" body="

-Be careful when performing these operations as they can lead to data loss.

-" %}

 {% include admonition.html type="warning" title="Warning" body="

-Take note of these as they can cause unexpected behaviour when using CoordiMate.
+Take note of these as they can cause unexpected behaviour or data loss when using CoordiMate.

 " %}